Salvatierra, Guanajuato: Culture

-The city is host to many festivals including the Fiesta de la Candalaria, between January 26-February 9, which February 9th also coincides with the City's anniversary of foundation.
+The city is host to many festivals including the Fiesta de la Candalaria, between January 26 – February 9, which February 9 also coincides with the City's anniversary of foundation.
 In the month of May the Fiesta de la Virgen de la Luz es held.
 Fiesta de San Antonio de Padua is held on June 13.
 July 16 Fiesta de la Virgen del Carmen, and on November 20 the Feast of La Virgen del Rosario.

 Since 2007, Salvatierra recognized the bullfighting culture of its history, and taking advantage of the tricentennial of the Marquesado of this land, created a festivity with the name of the "Marquesada", which has as its main attraction the running of the bulls in the Pamplona style, remembering the salvaterrense bullfighting tradition, since in the current colony of La Esperanza the first bullfight was held in honor of the independence of Mexico, signed by the sixth Marquis of Salvatierra.

 Crime

 Three municipal employees, Mario Francisco Solano Muñoz, Hector Méndoza Beltrán, and Isaac Puente, were gunned down in their car on March 25, 2019.
 No arrests have been made.
-As of July 2022 the highest percentage of crime is theft with 184 cases reported in the year of 2022 and in between July 2021 and July 2022 the crime with the highest percentage increase is homicide at a 550% increase with 15 reported.
+As of July 2022 the highest percentage of crime is theft with 184 cases reported in the year of 2022 and in between July 2021 and July 2022 the crime with the highest percentage increase is homicide at a 550% increase with 15 reported on December 17, 2023, armed gunned men tried to enter a private Christmas party and were turned down.
+Moments later the gunned men returned and opened fire killing 12 individuals and injuring 25 which has been called the 2023 Salvatierra massacre.
+These crimes are consistent with previous crimes in the area where 2 enemy cartels battle for drug turf.